There are 4 major types of DC motor. They are:

-We know that these types of DC motor uses DC current to transform electrical energy to mechanical energy.
-The main advantage in using this is that we can control the speed and it occupies less space.
+We know that there are two types of motor, namely AC and DC.
+The AC motor uses AC current to transform electrical energy into mechanical energy.
+There are many types of AC motor.
+The DC motor uses DC current to transform electrical energy into mechanical energy.
+The main advantage of using this is that we can control the speed and it occupies less space.

 - Shunt Motor